-All awards, except PLUS and SLS loans and some scholarship funds, are made on the basis of financial need.
-Financial need is defined as the difference between the total cost of an academic year of college and the amount you and your family are expected to contribute to that cost.
-Your expected contribution is based on the information provided on your need analysis document (FAF or FFS).
+All awards, except PLUS, SLS, unsubsidized Stafford loans, and most scholarship funds, are made on the basis of financial need.
+Financial need is defined as the difference between the total cost of an academic year of college and the amount you and your family are expected to contribute toward that cost.
+Your expected contribution is based on the information provided on your need analysis document (the FAFSA).

 Standard budgets are developed by the UW Centers central Financial Aid Office to account for all of the various costs associated with an academic year (see Budgets section below).
 The budgets are uniform to assure a fair and equitable distribution of funds.
-If there are sufficient funds, the total financial aid award will equal the calculated need of the student.
+If there are sufficient funds, the total needbased financial aid awarded will equal the calculated need of the student.